Cush Jumbo

 Jumbo starred as DC Bethany Whelan in the ITV crime drama series Vera (2012, 2015–16) and as Lois Habiba in the third series of Doctor Who spin-off Torchwood in 2009.

-She has received acclaim for her work in theatre.
-Jumbo received a Laurence Olivier Award nomination for playing Mark Antony in Julius Caesar in 2013, and also wrote and performed in the play Josephine and I. She was awarded an Evening Standard Theatre Award for her one-woman show, and reprised her performance Off-Broadway in 2015.
+In theatre, Jumbo received a Laurence Olivier Award nomination for playing Mark Antony in Julius Caesar in 2013, and also wrote and performed in the play Josephine and I. She was awarded an Evening Standard Theatre Award for her one-woman show, and reprised her performance Off-Broadway in 2015.
 Jumbo made her Broadway debut in Jez Butterworth's The River in 2014, and received her second Olivier nomination upon her 2021 return to the London stage as Hamlet.

-Early life
+Early life and education

-Jumbo was born in King's College Hospital in the Denmark Hill section of London to parents Angela (née Hall) and Marx Jumbo.
+Cush Jumbo was born in King's College Hospital in the Denmark Hill area of London to parents Angela (née Hall) and Marx Jumbo.
 Her mother is British and her father is Nigerian.

 The second of six children, she grew up in Lewisham and Southwark.
-She began dance classes at the age of 3, learning tap, ballet and modern, and went on to learn street dance, contemporary, ballroom, and Latin in later years.
+She began dance classes at the age of three.

 As a child, she attended Adamsrill Primary School in Sydenham.
+During this time she trained at Glenlyn Stage School (now Glenlyn Academy).
 From the age of 11 to 15, she trained at the Francis Cooper School of Dance whilst attending Cator Park School for Girls, but at 14 she left Cator Park to pursue acting more seriously at the BRIT School in Croydon.

 She graduated with a first from the BA (Hons) Acting course at Central School of Speech and Drama before starting her career.
 She considered undertaking teacher training in London before finally settling on a career as an actress.